Klaus Heisler

 Klaus Heisler is a fictional character from the American animated television series American Dad!.
 He is voiced by Dee Bradley Baker and first appeared on television, along with the rest of his family, when American Dad! initially premiered on Fox on February 6, 2005, with the series' pilot episode.
-Klaus is a man whose brain has been placed inside of a fish's body.
+Klaus is a German whose brain has been placed in a goldfish's head.
 Once an East German Olympic ski-jumper, he is now the Smith family's hapless and frequently mistreated goldfish.

 Personality

-Klaus Heisler debuted in American Dad!'s first episode, Pilot, where it is soon revealed that Klaus was once an East German Olympic ski-jumper, until his mind was transferred into the body of a goldfish during the 1986 Winter Olympics by the CIA to prevent him from winning the gold medal, leaving him trapped in the goldfish's body.
+Klaus Heisler debuted in American Dad!s first episode, Pilot, where it is soon revealed that Klaus was once an East German Olympic ski-jumper, until his mind was transferred into the body of a goldfish during the 1986 Winter Olympics by the CIA to prevent him from winning the gold medal, leaving him trapped in the goldfish's body.
 Klaus still has not come to terms with what happened, at times malcontent and gloomy.
 Not confined to his fishbowl, Klaus is often seen uniquely scooting himself about the Smith residence, reclined in a dish of water.
 In the early seasons, Klaus had an obsessive crush on Francine Smith and often made sexual advances to her, but stopped after the events of "Finances with Wolves", in which Stan saves Klaus' life despite his attempt to have sex with Francine.
 For much of the later seasons, the Smith family and particularly Roger have been shown to treat Klaus with disdain, take him for granted, and even mistreat him.
+Though when the going gets rough, they will admit they do love him and consider him family.
 In the later Fox seasons, Klaus was shown to be the smartest and most reasonable character in the family, often trying to warn or advise the Smiths of their wrongdoings of selfishness, stupidity, or recklessness.
-In the TBS seasons, Klaus developed into a stereotype of bro culture, prone to the Smiths' deranged behavior, as well as a love of Pickle Rick and his "boys" from Tampa.
+In the TBS seasons, Klaus developed into a stereotype of bro culture, prone to the Smiths' deranged behavior.